farhanhdaulay/capstone_project/README.md

 | Low FPS (<15) | Reduce `CAMERA_WIDTH/HEIGHT`, enable TRT engine, use `--no-window` |
 | Face not detected | Improve lighting; lower `FACE_CONF_THRESHOLD` in config |
 ```
+## Disclaimer
+# During the integration test we are not mocking the camera, because this test is end to end test that checks the camera also.
+So while running the pytest locally, this integration test will fail without camera and hardware connection.